Sex offender registries in the United States: Adam Walsh Act of 2006

-Ottis Toole; evidence indicated he killed Adam Walsh, and he confessed but then recanted.
+Ottis Toole, suspected of killing Adam Walsh but never convicted.

-The most comprehensive legislation related to the supervision and management of sex offenders is the Adam Walsh Act (AWA), named after Adam Walsh, who was kidnapped from a Florida shopping mall and killed in 1981, when he was 6 years old.
-The AWA was signed on the 25th anniversary of his abduction; efforts to establish a national registry was led by John Walsh, Adam's father.
+The most comprehensive legislation related to the supervision and management of sex offenders is the Adam Walsh Act (AWA), named after Adam Walsh.
+In 1981, the six-year-old Walsh was kidnapped from a Florida shopping mall.
+His remains were discovered two weeks later, and Ottis Toole was suspected but never charged or convicted of the crime.
+The AWA was signed on the 25th anniversary of his abduction.
+Efforts to establish a national registry were led by John Walsh, Adam's father.

 One of the significant components of the AWA is the Sex Offender Registration and Notification Act (SORNA).
 SORNA provides uniform minimum guidelines for registration of sex offenders, regardless of the state they live in.
 SORNA requires states to widen the number of covered offenses and to include certain classes of juvenile offenders.
 Prior to SORNA, states were granted latitude in the methods to differentiate offender management levels.
-Whereas many states had adopted to use structured risk assessment tools classification to distinguish "high risk" from "low risk" individuals, SORNA mandates such distinctions to be made solely on the basis of the governing offense.
+Whereas many states had adopted to use structured risk assessment tools classification to distinguish potential "high risk" from "low risk" individuals, SORNA mandates such distinctions to be made solely on the basis of the governing offense.

 States are allowed, and often do, exceed the minimum requirements.
-Scholars have warned that classification system required under Adam Walsh Act is less sophisticated than risk-based approach previously adopted in certain states.
+Scholars have raised cautions about the classification system required under Adam Walsh Act being possibly less sophisticated than risk-based approach previously adopted in certain states.

 Extension in number of covered offenses and making the amendments apply retroactively under SORNA requirements expanded the registries by as much as 500% in some states.
 All states were required to comply with SORNA minimum guidelines by July 2009 or risk losing 10% of their funding through the Byrne program.
-As of April 2014, the Justice Department reports that only 17 states, three territories and 63 tribes had substantially implemented requirements of the Adam Walsh Act.
+As of April 2014, the Justice Department reported only 17 states, three territories and 63 tribes had substantially implemented requirements of the Adam Walsh Act.